-Everything you need to know about AMD’s Ryzen processors including specification and performance info, plus all the latest news about the next-generation, 2nd-generation Ryzen processors.
+Everything you need to know about AMD’s Ryzen processors including specification and performance info and deals, plus all the latest news about the next-generation, 2nd-generation Ryzen processors.

 What is AMD Ryzen?
 The story so far

 Ryzen is AMD’s newest brand of high-end processors, taking on Intel’s own Core i3, i5 and i7 chips at their own game.
 The technology is based on AMD’s Zen architecture, which runs on everything from the upcoming Ryzen Mobile for laptops, AMD ThreadRipper high-performance processors and AMD’s EPYC server chips.

 The announcement and subsequent release of Ryzen was important for a number of reasons.
 First, it signalled AMD’s long-awaited return to the PC gaming market.
 The company had been living in a very large shadow cast by arch rival Intel, which had happily been chugging along with world-beating desktop and laptop processors for a number of years without any major developments.
 That’s not to say Intel hadn’t made improvements, but year-by-year they felt more minor than many enthusiasts would have liked.